This post may contain affiliate links, please see the privacy policy for details.

 - Cut the bacon into small bite sized pieces and place in the bottom of a soup pot or dutch oven.
 Cook the bacon then remove it from the pot, leaving the rendered bacon fat in the pot.
 Set the bacon aside.

-- Add the onions to the soup pot and saute in the bacon fat until translucent, then add the chickpeas, chopped garlic, 1 sprig of fresh rosemary, salt, and pepper.
-Saute until the garlic has cooked.
+- Add the onions to the soup pot and sauté in the bacon fat until translucent, then add the chickpeas, chopped garlic, a sprig of rosemary, salt, and pepper.
+Sauté until the garlic has cooked.

 - Add the tomato paste to the pot and mix into the chickpeas and onions.
 Let cook for a couple minutes, stirring often.